Jerl92/codeswholesale-for-woocommerce/readme.txt

 = Where can I get help? =

 You have questions, we have answers.
 Be sure to visit our recent post [here](https://codeswholesale.com/blog/api-2-0-for-woocommerce-store-owners/) and learn about all the latest features added to the plugin.
-You can always search the question bank in our [FAQ](https://codeswholesale.com/faq/reseller) and if you’re still in doubt, please reach us out via email: devteam@codeswholesale or skype: devteam.codeswholesale.
-We’d love to help!
+You can always search the question bank in our [FAQ](https://codeswholesale.com/faq/reseller) and if youĂ˘ÂÂre still in doubt, please reach us out via email: devteam@codeswholesale or skype: devteam.codeswholesale.
+WeĂ˘ÂÂd love to help!

 = What themes work well with CodesWholesale? =